Why would I write an article where sincerity is a 'versus' with perfectionism?

 - A complete absence of mentorship that led to self-surveillance becoming the default.

-It shows up not because we’re too ambitious, but because something in us learned that being anything less than impeccable could cost us belonging, safety, or dignity.
+Perfectionism showed up not because we were too ambitious, but because something in us learned that being anything less than 'impeccable' could cost us belonging, safety, or dignity.

-Once you see this clearly, sincerity becomes less of a performance metric and more of a healing practice.
+Once we see this clearly, our work, the dedication we invest in it, our sincerity becomes less of a performance metric and more of a healing practice.

 Sincerity is not sentimentality.

-It’s not romantic suffering or a “vulnerable” caption about how messy the process is.
+It’s not romantic suffering or a “vulnerable” caption on social media about how messy the process is.

 Sincerity is:

-- Showing up with the full presence you’re capable of today, regardless of how your day is going.
+- Showing up with the full presence you’re capable of today, regardless of how the day is going.

-- Imagining the people who will receive your work and honouring them even if you doubt your own assessment.
+- Imagining the people who will receive your work and honouring them even if we doubt our assessment.

 - Practising not for admiration, but because the craft deserves it.

-- Being willing to examine the weaker parts of your skill set without diminishing your strengths.
+- Being willing to examine the weaker parts of our skill set without diminishing our strengths.

-- Aligning your actions with your values, not with your insecurities.
+- Aligning our actions with our values, not with insecurities.

-In psychological terms, sincerity is often closely linked to 'self-congruence' ; the alignment between what we say we value and what we actually do (Rogers, 1959).
+In some psychological terms, sincerity is often closely linked to 'self-congruence': the alignment between what we say we value and what we actually do (Rogers, 1959).

 The more this alignment grows, the more coherent and grounded the creative output.